farazAV/AppVirality-Android-SDK-2.0/README.md

 <H4>STEP 1 - Adding AppVirality SDK dependency</H4>

-Paste AppVirality SDK to the <b>libs</b> folder of your application and then add it as a file dependency for the application module.
+Copy AppVirality SDK jar to the <b>libs</b> folder of your application and then add it as a file dependency for the application module.

 <H4>STEP 2 - Set up your AppVirality Keys</H4>